sbraden/circle-craters/README.rst

    downloading a zipfile.

 3. Use the makefile to compile and copy the files to the QGIS plugin directory (run make deploy).

+   On GNU/Linux systems, the QGIS plugin directory should be in ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/

-The QGIS plugin directory should be in ~/.qgis2/python/plugins.
+   On OSX system, the QGIS plugin directory should be in ~/Library/Application\ Support/QGIS/QGIS3/profiles/default/python/plugins/

 4. On the command line run::